 What is the difference between a PSC scholarship and a government-linked company (GLC) scholarship?

-PSC scholarships are directly funded and administered by the Public Service Commission, with bond and posting managed by the public service.
-GLC scholarships are funded by statutory boards or government-linked companies and carry different posting and bond structures.
-Interview criteria also reflect the sponsoring agency's priorities.
+PSC scholarships are administered through the Public Service Commission and lead into Public Administration, Professional Service, or Uniformed Service pathways.
+GLC scholarships are funded by government-linked companies and carry different posting, bond, and career structures.
+Interview criteria reflect the sponsoring organisation's priorities.

 How should I prepare for group discussions?